felipeerias/nan-js-proposal/README.md

 The read-only property `Navigator.nan` returns an object of type `NanManager` that is the main contact point with the NAN subsystem.

-The user of the API must being by invoking the `attach()` method which, if successful, will return the identifier for the current session.
+The user of the API must being by invoking the `attach()` method which, if successful, will return the `sessionId` for the current session.
+Invoking the `attach()` method may trigger a permission request dialog, display an ongoing notification, etc.

 ```javascript
 navigator.nan.attach()